(530)626-4211

 you replaced it with one from some old junker in your yard, most likely

-it will fail this test.
-Gas caps are usually under $15, so when in
+it will fail this test, so when in

 6.)
 Keep in